Intent to Apply (required) – September 29, 2022

 Apply for SOURCE and Honors Program Funding

-Please read this guide to understand the process and your eligibility.
-The Intent to Apply link is here, and on the last page of this guide.
+Please read these guides to understand the process and your eligibility.
+The Intent to Apply link is here.

 The Syracuse Office of Undergraduate Research and Creative Engagement (SOURCE) provides expanded funding opportunities and support for diverse undergraduate engagement in faculty-guided scholarly research and creative inquiry across all disciplines and programs at Syracuse University.